Head of Mathematics (interim): Dr Hargreaves

-Small group intervention sessions are used to support pupils who are struggling to make expected progress; these are run by specialist mathematics teachers, and sessions are personalised and tailored to meet the exact needs of the individuals in the group.
+Small group intervention sessions are used to support pupils who then benefit from it; these are run by specialist mathematics teachers, and sessions are personalised and tailored to meet the exact needs of the individuals in the group.

 In KS4 pupil study 17 units of work, learning objectives are given at the start of each unit, so pupils can see the learning journey for the topic.
 Pupils sit a pre-learning assessment to guage the depth of their prior understanding of the topics to be studied so teachers can personalise learning by beginning each child’s learning journey for that topic at the correct point.
 Post-learning assessments track pupil progress on each learning objective and these results are fed back to pupils so they can reflect on their achievements, and find areas to further develop.

 We encourage all our pupils to take ownership of their learning and support them to do so.
 We subscribe to an e-Revision resource, MathsWatch, which we utilise all the way through KS4.
 It is a collection of hundreds of ‘how to…’ videos explaining each topic that is examined in the GCSE mathematics course.
 Each set of learning objectives provided at the start of a topic has its MathsWatch clip number stated so if a pupil is absent, struggling with a learning objective or revising they can log on and watch the video, try some questions and even print a worksheet for further practice.
 GCSEPod and Century Tech are also available on-line resources for children to use.